 - September 2018: Site preparation/clearing began the week of Labor Day.
 The complete process involves clearing necessary trees and shrubs, grading, leveling and laying building pad for the temporary structure.
 A County Urban Forester was on-site to assist with protection measures around trees designated for preservation to maximize their chance of survival.
 The project Board Report, posted the week of Labor Day, includes a recommendation to rezone a smaller area to P-S (Public Service) than previously contemplated during the request to advertise process.
 Staff is finalizing the scope of the master planning process for the 7.5-acre site, with the Board to be briefed at its September meeting.

-- Mid-September 2018: At a public hearing, the Planning Commission on Sept.
+- At a public hearing, the Planning Commission on Sept.
 13 endorsed the staff-recommended rezoning for the interim salt storage site.
 The panel voted 10-0 to endorse rezoning for Board action on Sept.
 22, and voted 9-0 (with one abstention) to report a “2232 finding” that the interim structure is consistent with the County’s Comprehensive Plan.
-The County Board is to take up the proposed rezoning of parcels on the 25th Street North site on Sept.
-22. Site excavation including grading, leveling, and laying the building pad for the temporary structure will follow tree and vegetation removal (see above).
-This work is anticipated to be completed by mid-October.
+On Sept.
+22, the County Board unanimously approved the proposed rezoning of parcels on the Old Dominion Drive site and in separate action unanimously adopted a charge for a master planning of the entire 7.6 acre site.

 What about the redevelopment of the 26th Street North and Old Dominion Drive site?